JamesW162/JamesW162/README.md

 Hi, I’m James, a Computer Science student.
-I currently know Python and SQL, and am learning HTML & CSS.
+I have experience in Python, SQL, HTML, CSS and Java.